 When you have automatic delivery with Glow Oil you can get your preventative maintenance included with our service plan.
 Click the button to download more information about our Comfort Protection Plan.

 Glow Oil's 16 Point Tune-Up for your Heating System

-Remove old oil filter cartridge, clean the filter bowl, flush the tank valve and install a new filter cartridge and gaskets.
+Remove old oil filter cartridge, clean the filter bowl, flush the tank valve, and install a new filter cartridge and gaskets.

 Check and flush fuel lines ensuring you get a constant flow of oil to the pump.
-Replace pump gasket and strainer.
+Replace the pump gasket and strainer.
 Install a pressure gauge in the nozzle port and adjust pump pressure to the manufacturer's specification.

-Oil all motors; circulator, oil burner motor and blower motor.
+Oil all motors; circulator, oil burner motor, and blower motor.

 On units with power venters, make sure the proving tube and blower wheel are clean and lube the motor with the proper lubricant.

 Check the CAD cells and relay for proper operation.
 On units with stack relays, clean the helix of soot and reinstall.
 Disconnect the motor circuit and test the relay for safety.

 Steam systems: The boiler should be drained, flushed, and refilled to 3/4 full on the gauge glass.
 Gauge glass should be cleaned if dirty or replaced if needed.
 The low water cutoff should be flushed and tested.
 Remove the pressure control from the boiler and thoroughly clean out sediment that may have collected.